| Copyright | (c) 2025 Oleksandr Zhabenko |

 Builds a key from an arbitrary header and the client IP, joined by a colon.

 Header lookup is case-insensitive.
-Returns Nothing
+Returns Nothing if the specified header

 is absent from the request.